Responsible Parenthood and Reproductive Health Act of 2012: Criticism

 President Aquino stated he was not an author of the bill.
 He also stated that he gives full support to a firm population policy, educating parents to be responsible, providing contraceptives to those who ask for them, but he refuses to promote contraceptive use.
 He said that his position "is more aptly called responsible parenthood rather than reproductive health".

+The Catholic Bishops' Conference of the Philippines and other church groups were among those that lobbied against the passage of the Reproductive Health Bill.

 Economic and demographic premises

 The Philippines is the 39th most densely populated country, with a density over 335 per square kilometer, and the population growth rate is 1.9% (2010 Census), 1.957% (2010 est. by CIA World Factbook), or 1.85% (2005–2010 high variant estimate by the UN Population Division, World Population Prospects: The 2008 Revision) coming from 3.1 in 1960.

 The 2013 total fertility rate (TFR) is 3.20 births per woman, from a TFR of 7 in 1960.
 In addition, the total fertility rate for the richest quintile of the population is 2.0, which is about one third the TFR of the poorest quintile (5.9 children per woman).
 The TFR for women with college education is 2.3, about half that of women with only an elementary education (4.5 children per woman).

 Congressman Lagman states that the bill "recognizes the verifiable link between a huge population and poverty.
 Unbridled population growth stunts socioeconomic development and aggravates poverty".